sahith-2k3/amfoss-tasks/introspection/README.md

-a) I aspire to become better computer science, coding and competitive programming.
+a) I aspire to become better in computer science, coding and competitive programming.
 I always love to learn new things and make new friends.
 I can make flexible decisions to manage time between college work and practicing coding languages.
 I developed an ability to able to work for long hours.
 I also love to work in teams and
    I have good communication skills.
 I joined amritapuri branch for amFOSS and I would totally love to be a part of this club.